Psephos - Adam Carr's Election Archive

 Andrew Wilkie, independent MP for Denison from 2010 to 2019 and for Clark since 2019, is a former Army officer and analyst at the Office of National Assessments, who gained attention with his criticisms of the Howard Government's conduct of the Iraq War.
 In 2004 he ran as an independent against John Howard in Bennelong.
 In 2007 he was in second place on the Greens' Tasmanian Senate ticket.
 In 2010 he contested Denison as an independent.
 He polled only 21%, but was elected over Labor on Green and Liberal preferences.

 Wilkie supported the minority Gillard Government in the 2010 hung parliament, but later withdrew his support.
 He has easily won re-election ever since.
 In 2022 he won every booth, most by wide margins.
 He now appears to be unbeatable in this seat.
 If Wilkie were to retire, the seat would be a close contest between Labor and the Greens.
+The Liberal candidate in 2025 will be Marilena Di Florio, a fashion designer.
+The Greens candidate will be Janet Shelley.

 Boundaries following most recent redistribution: